Elzohary/unifiedContract-Backend/project.md

    - This would enable better separation between domains and facilitate eventual consistency

 Would you like me to implement any of these enhancements or continue building other aspects of the project?

+**Events Check**

+To ensure everything is correct in the Events structure, you should compare the Events with:

+1. **Corresponding Entities**: Each event file should correspond to an entity in the Domain layer.
+For example:
+   - `WorkOrderEvents.cs` should match with `WorkOrder.cs` entity
+   - `EmployeeEvents.cs` should match with `Employee.cs` entity
+   - And so on...

+2. **Event Handlers**: Check if there are corresponding event handlers in the Application layer for each event.

+3. **Domain Services**: Verify that the events are being raised in the appropriate domain services.

+4. **Event Types**: Ensure that each event file contains the appropriate event types (Created, Updated, Deleted, etc.) for the corresponding entity.

+Let me check one of the event files to show you what to look for:

+Read file: UnifiedContract.Domain/Events/WorkOrder/WorkOrderEvents.cs
+Based on this analysis, here's what you should check for each event file:

+1. **Event Structure**:✅
+   - Each event should inherit from `DomainEvent`
+   - Events should have appropriate properties
+   - Events should have proper constructors
+   - Events should be in the correct namespace

+2. **Event Coverage**:
+   - Check if all important state changes have corresponding events
+   - Verify that events contain all necessary data
+   - Ensure events are properly named (Created, Updated, Deleted, etc.)

+3. **Event Usage**:
+   - Verify that events are being raised in the appropriate places
+   - Check if there are corresponding event handlers
+   - Ensure events are being published correctly

+4. **Event Organization**:
+   - Events should be grouped by domain (WorkOrder, HR, Resource, etc.)
+   - Each event file should correspond to a single entity
+   - Events should follow a consistent naming convention

+Would you like me to:
+1. Check a specific event file in detail?
+2. Compare events with their corresponding entities?
+3. Look for event handlers in the Application layer?
+4. Check for any missing events?

+Please let me know which aspect you'd like me to focus on.